Redbrainltd/shopify-api-js/docs/guides/session-storage.md

 >
 > In v6, the `.toPropertyArray` method now returns the `expires` property in _milliseconds_ and leaves it to the app to convert it (if needed) to seconds for session storage.
 >
-> The existing SQL-based implementations in the [`shopify-app-js` mono repo](https://github.com/Shopify/shopify-app-js/tree/main/packages), i.e., MySQL, PostgreSQL and SQLite, convert it to seconds for storage.
+> The existing [SQL-based implementations](../../../session-storage#readme), i.e., MySQL, PostgreSQL and SQLite, convert it to seconds for storage.
 The remaining implementations do not change the stored `expires` property.

 ### Load a session from storage